AdaCore/cuda/doc/limitations.rst

  - Parameters that can be passed to a ``CUDA_Execute`` calls are limited to scalars in input mode and accesses.
  - The toolchain is only Linux hosted, Windows ports are not available.
+ - Debugging is currently not supported on the device, including compilation with ``-g``.